News for version 10 9 8 7 6 5 4.4 4.2 4 3.8 3.6 3.4 3.2 3 2 1 (Release History)

 This release fixes numerous bugs and adds the following new features:

-initialize_global_variables
+initialize_global_variables is

 nonzero, global variables are initialized to the value of the